 This essay explores the effects of debt on growth, by first examining the theoretical mechanisms that high debt can lead to lower growth before examining some of the empirical literature to see whether we observe such a relationship.
 Throughout we highlight that there is an endogeneity issue in that the exact relationship may be low growth causing high debt, or that there is an omitted variable driving the result.

 High debt can theoretically lead to lower growth due to a private investment crowding out effect or due to a debt-overhang effect.
 The debt-overhang effect occurs when at large levels of debt investors become wary of lending to a government for fear that they cannot repay, as a consequence they hike up the interest rate and this causes the government to reign in fiscal spending which leads to lower growth.
 It is not immediately clear however, why investors would become wary of the government as they have the ability to tax citizens in perpetuity and also have the ability to print money.
 The crowding out effect occurs when the government is “hogging” available sources of funding which means it cannot be used by private firms to invest in real assets (Elmendorf and Mankiw).
 This effect is likely to be small, especially as crowding out simply means the government is instead doing what the private sector could be doing (and doesn’t indicate why government activity should be less fruitful in generating output).
-These mechanisms suggest a negative effect to high levels of debt, whilst De Long and Summers point out that high levels of debt accumulated during a depression because the government is using fiscal policy to expand can have positive effects for the economy, particularly when we consider hysteresis.
+These mechanisms suggest a negative effect to high levels of debt, whilst De Long and Summers point out that high levels of debt accumulated during a depression because the government is using fiscal policy to expand can have positive effects for the economy, particularly when we consider hysteresis, but in order to fully understand is it is important to know the difference between debt relief vs bankruptcy.

 Panizza and Presbitero believe this question can only be answered empirically and not theoretically and they study the literature and conclude that there is no paper which can make a strong case for a causal relationship between debt and economic growth.
 They highlight that threshold effect findings are very sensitive to small changes in data coverage and empirical techniques.